jorgelon/kubernetesinmyhead.net/docs/database/cloudnative-pg/production.md

 ## Deployment

 - Use gitops tools (argocd, flux,...) to control the deployment
-- Use gitops tools like external-secrets operator to control the credentialsç
+- Use gitops tools like external-secrets operator to control the credentials
-- Setup a monitoring and alerting system
+- You can enable the spec.monitoring.enablePodMonitor setting and setup a monitoring and alerting system

 ## Configuration